-To better assess hospital readiness, TeamHealth surveyed all of our facility medical directors (FMDs) across all service lines.
+In order to better assess hospital readiness, TeamHealth surveyed all of our facility medical directors (FMDs) across all service lines.
 More than 70% of our 760 medical directors responded to the survey from May 1 - 10.
-The results can be found here, with highlights below.
+Some highlights of the results appear below.